UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

 interval.
 To control this interval, edit a property in ``CONF/container.properties``::

-  # default termination time for registry entries in seconds
+  # refresh interval for registry entries in seconds
-  container.wsrf.sg.defaulttermtime=1800
+  container.services.registryEntryRefreshInterval=1800

 Client configuration